-Myelofibrosis is not always curable.
-For this reason, it is necessary to consider that the changes that lie ahead may not be temporary, but possibly lifelong.
+Myelofibrosis is not always curable, and for this reason, it is necessary to consider that the changes that lie ahead may not be temporary, but possibly lifelong.
 When you have a chronic illness, it becomes a part of who you are and how you live your life.
-It may require changes in your routine or in how you care for yourself.
-It may also change what you need from others in your life.
+It may require changes in your routine or in how you care for yourself, as well as what you need from others in your life.
 It does not, however, define you.
 You are not your disease.

 You will need to be monitored on a regular basis.
-Your health care team will likely become people who you value as key players in the management of your illness.
-How often you see your health care team will depend on many factors, and will need to be an ongoing discussion between you and your doctor.
+Your healthcare team will likely become individuals who you value as "key players" in the management of your illness.
+How frequently you see your healthcare team will depend on many factors, and will need to be an ongoing discussion between you and your doctor.